gracelang/language/spec.md

 ```
 The first two blocks use self-matching objects; the first is short for { _:0 -> 0 }.

-The last block has no pattern (or, if you prefer, = has the pattern `Unknown`,
+The last block has no pattern (or, if you prefer, has the pattern `Unknown`,
-which matches any object.
+which matches any object).
 Such a block always matches.

 If
 `match(_)case(_)… does not find a match, it raises a non-exhausive match exception.